dprint/dprint/website/src/setup.md

 You may specify a proxy for dprint to use when downloading plugins or configuration files by setting the `HTTPS_PROXY` and `HTTP_PROXY` environment variables.

+Additionally, dprint 0.48+ supports the `NO_PROXY` environment variable, which is a comma-separated list of hosts which should not use the proxy.

 ## TLS Certificates

 dprint downloads plugins via HTTPS.
 In some cases you may wish to configure this.
 This is possible via the following environment variables: